Nuxt Going Full-Stack: How to Handle Authorization?

 })

-In a server endpoint, I can use the authorize function to authorize the access to a resource based on the abilities.
+function can be employed to grant access to a resource based on the abilities.

 export default defineEventHandler(async (event) => {